Python Math

 11

-Add parenthesis in the expression to control which operations are evaluated first.
+Add parenthesis in an expression to control which operations are evaluated first.
 It's fine to add parenthesis into your code to make explicit the operation order you want.

 >>> (1 + 2) * 3 # Do the addition first